Filpill/blog-web/content/projects/aoe2.md

 # Summary

-- This project was prompted by the fact that I cannot share any data from my personal work.
 - I decided to showcase some data transformations on I game that usually play and see if I could get some cool visualisations/insights.
-- As such I searched out for an API to replicate my data visualisation experience.
-Although this is only a fraction the the analysis I would typically do.
+- I'm using an API to replicate a sample of data visualisations I would typically make.
-- In my work I normally query out of a SQL database for my data ingestion.
-In this case however, this was my first time using an API to extract JSON data, but on interacting with the API, it is very easy to extract the data.
+- In my work I normally query out of a SQL database for my data ingestion but trying something new here as an experiment.
+- This was my first time using an API to extract JSON data, but its very easy to manipulate on Python to transform into a dict/dataframe.
-- The remaining python data processing workflow is still run-of-the-mill by my standards.
-- I only spent time to make a few visualisations here:

 [AoE2 Data Project: Repository Link on my Github](https://github.com/Filpill/AoE2Data)